Wildfire & Insurance

 • Before your property is under threat, prepare a complete home inventory of your personal possessions.
 This will help you and your insurance company get through the claims process more quickly.

 • If your home is damaged or destroyed by wildfire, start the claims process by contacting your insurance representative as soon as possible.
-It is helpful to have your insurance policy documents, but it is not required to start the claims process.
+It is helpful, but not required, to have your insurance policy documents on hand to start the claims process.
 Provide a description of the damage and a phone number where you can be reached.

 • If safe to do so, take pictures or video of your damaged property.